-Intumescent paints for timber and wood derivatives are available in Water and Solvent based forms with fire ratings of 30, 60 minutes, British Class 0/1 and European Class B/C. Utilising thin film intumescent technology the paints are able to give a highly decorative finish for use internally and Externally.
-On External wooden cladding, we recommend that an impregnation flame retardant is used in place of an intumescent paint.
+Intumescent paints for timber and wood derivatives are available in Water and Solvent based forms with fire ratings of up to 60 minutes, British Class 0/1 and Euroclass B. Utilising thin film intumescent technology the paints are able to give a highly decorative finish for use internally and Externally.
+On external wooden cladding where a Euroclass B rating is applicable, we recommend that an impregnation flame retardant is used in place of an intumescent paint.

 Intumescent and flame retardant products come in 3 forms:

-– Pigmented paints – 30 to 60 minutes rating, Class 0 and Euroclass B
+– Pigmented paints – Up to 60 minutes rating, Class 0 and Euroclass B

-– Clear Varnishes – 30 to 60 minutes rating, Class 0 and Euroclass B
+– Clear Varnishes – Up to 60 minutes rating, Class 0 and Euroclass B

 – Clear impregnation treatments – Class 0 and Euroclass B

 How Does An Intumescent Paint Protect Wood And Why Is It Needed?

 Intumescent Wood paints are what we refer to as “Reactive Paints”.
 When the paint is subjected to heat it will react.
 In the case of an intumescent paint when subjected to temperatures exceeding 120°C the paint will intumesce (Swell up to 50 times the thickness of the paint) and form an carbon layer (Char) which thermally insulates the timber substrate slowing down the timber Char rate and increasing the burn through time.
 We offer products to fire protect timber cladding on buildings which require a Euroclass B or Class 0/1 surface spread of flame.
 These products are used slow down the spread of fire in a building which aids peoples escape.
 In a fire it is critical that the structural timber frame and cladding internally and externally of the building is protected correctly so that the timbers do not burn/char away leading to premature failure.